 The 42nd Passion Play in Oberammergau was supposed to take place between May 16th and October 4th 2020 in the Passion Theater in the heart of Oberammergau but it was postponed to 2022 due to the corona pandemic.

-The premiere is now scheduled for May 14, 2022.
+The premiere is on May 14, 2022.
 Each week there will be 5 performances, excluding Monday and Wednesday.
 The last day of performance is October 2nd, 2022.

 The musical director Markus Zwink has revised parts of the passion music and also composed new pieces of music for the Passion Play 2022, which currently are being rehearsed by the choir and the orchestra already.

 Director Christian Stückl comprehensively edited the text for the next Passion Play.
 In the tradition of the Passion Play, the passion story of Jesus has always been the focus of the performance.
 Already in the past Passion Plays, director Stückl put a greater focus on the message and the life of Jesus of Nazareth.
 This will be further extended in the 2022 Passion Play and Stückl especially highlights the social aspects in Jesus‘ message.
 Jesus‘ work on the margins of society, his commitment to the forgotten, the displaced and the poor, forms the centre of the production.

 On the development of the text, Stückl says: „It is a process.“ Even the text version presented at the start of the rehearsals in December 2019 will not yet be the final version.
 Christian Stückl will work on the text until shortly before the premiere on 14th May 2022.
 The Catholic Prof. Ludwig Mödl works on the text development and several talks were held with representatives of Judaism.
 Frequently in the recent past, especially after the Second World War, there were justified allegations that the text was anti-Semitic.
 Since his first Passion Play in 1990, Christian Stückl has been working intensively on eradicating antisemitism from the production.